curbengh/curbengh.github.io/source/_posts/snyk-patch-alpine-docker.md

 date: 2018-10-31
 lastUpdated: 2019-03-09
 tags:
-- Snyk
+- snyk
-- Linux
+- linux
-- Security
+- security
-- Alpine
+- alpine
 ---

 Snyk initially runs fine on Alpine, until you try to `snyk protect` to patch the modules.
 Turns out Synk depends on GNU version of `patch` utility.